-It can take longer to dissolve crystals that are already there, and you may have more attacks of gout during this time.
-This is more likely to happen if your urate levels are very high or you’ve had gout for a long time.
+Because it can take a long time to dissolve the crystals, you may have more attacks of gout while this is happening.
+This is more likely if your urate levels are very high to begin with, or if you have had gout for a long time.

-- You keep having attacks of gout.
+- you are having frequent attacks of gout.

 How is it taken?

 Allopurinol is taken as a tablet once a day.
 It is usually better to take it just after eating and the tablet should be swallowed with water.
 It is important to drink plenty of water during the day because this will help you get rid of more urate through your kidneys.

 Your dose of allopurinol may change over time, depending on the amount of urate in your body.
 Your doctor will monitor your urate levels with blood tests every 2-4 weeks, until they are sure that the dose that you’re taking is high enough to reduce the amount of urate in your body.

 You may need to remain on a lower dose if you have kidney or liver problems.

 Your doctor may recommend that you do not start taking allopurinol until after an attack of gout has passed to avoid triggering further attacks.
 If this is not possible, it may be started when your inflammation is not too bad.

 Allopurinol doesn’t treat the immediate pain caused by attacks of gout.
 But it’s a long-term treatment to get rid of the urate crystals which causes gout attacks.

 It is likely that you will need to take allopurinol for the rest of your life to manage your urate levels.
 You should keep taking allopurinol even if: